-Meanwhile, the private Portuguese foundation, Fundacao Oriente operates both as a cultural program, and as a conduit for funnelling Portuguese investments into Timor; including such notable examples as the Hotel Timor and Timor Telecom.
-The Fundacao once received a percentage of Macau's gambling revenues in the late colonial era for cultural work, but traded these off to China in return for an ongoing presence in Macau promoting Portuguese investments in the region.
-Interestingly Fundacao Orient is co-founder of the Portuguese primary and secondary school in Macau, which it runs in partnership with the Portuguese Ministry of Education, and also Portuguese Institute of the Orient, an adult language school run in conjunction with the Instituto Camoes - language teaching offshoot of the Portuguese Ministry of Foreign Affairs.
+Meanwhile, the private Portuguese foundation Fundação Oriente operates as both a cultural program and a conduit for funnelling Portuguese investments into Timor, including such notable examples as the Hotel Timor and Timor Telecom.
+The Fundação once received a percentage of Macau's gambling revenues in the late colonial era for cultural work, but traded these off to China in return for an ongoing presence in Macau promoting Portuguese culture and language and, importantly, facilitating Portuguese investments in the region.
+Interestingly, Fundação Oriente is cofounder of the Portuguese primary and secondary school in Macau, which it runs in partnership with the Portuguese Ministry of Education; and also the Portuguese Institute of the Orient, an adult language school run in conjunction with the Instituto Camões - a language teaching offshoot of the Portuguese Ministry of Foreign Affairs.

-Australia is one of the few OECD countries not to have an Instituto Camoes program, which funds Portuguese language lectures in foreign universities, including New Zealand.
+Australia is one of few OECD countries not to have an Instituto Camões program, which funds Portuguese language lecturers in foreign universities, including in New Zealand.
 While the program formerly existed in Sydney and Melbourne, recent tensions over Timor appear to have scotched the program.

-These regional and wider global developments place Jose Ramos Horta's recent call for East Timor to join the Commonwealth in a very interesting light.
-Such a move is not unprecedented - Mozambique joined in 1995 at the instigation of South Africa and Zimbabwe, who wished to thank the Portuguese-speaking country for its role as a haven for their on independence movements during the Apartheid era.
-Indeed, the formation of the CPLP appears to have been a response to the development.
+These regional and wider global developments place Jose Ramos-Horta's recent call for East Timor to join the Commonwealth in a very interesting light.
+Such a move is not unprecedented - Mozambique joined in 1995 at the instigation of South Africa and Zimbabwe, who wished to thank the Portuguese-speaking country for its role as a haven for their own independence movements during the Apartheid era.
+Indeed, the formation of the CPLP appears to have been a response to this development.

 Of all the East Timorese political elite, Ramos-Horta is often perceived to be closest to the United States and Australia, and is also rumoured to have been instrumental in the CPLP's marginalisation in the 2006 crisis.
-Mysterious to some, too, was the non-appointment of Cape Verde's Antonio Mascarenhas Monteiro as head of the UN mission in Timor, despite a formal announcement of his accession in 2006- though a less conspiratorial view would note that UN practice has been for some time to bring in mission heads from the same region.
+Mysterious to some, too, was the nonappointment of Cape Verde's Antonio Mascarenhas Monteiro as head of the UN mission in Timor, despite a formal announcement of his accession in 2006 - though a less conspiratorial view would note that UN practice has been for some time to bring in mission heads from the same region.
 And defying easy characterisation, Ramos-Horta has set up a special desk in the President's office for relations with Portugal and CPLP.

 While East Timor's relations with the CPLP countries and - through Portugal - to the EU are not as important as those with Australia and Indonesia, these links have allowed East Timor to offset the influence of its great neighbours to some extent.
 The burgeoning relationship between China and the CPLP casts these historic and fraternal links in an interesting light.
-Could Timor become part of a new global frontline of resource tensions between the United States and China?
+Could Timor become part of a new global frontline of resource tensions between the United

+States and China?
 Perhaps.
 It is certainly true that splits in the Timorese political elite offer entrée to a range of competing external parties.
-None of which bodes well for the political stability.
+None of which bodes well for political

 Nonetheless, it does suggest that the 'language debate' needs to be updated in line with some regional realities.
 China is courting the CPLP countries, and is investing heavily in Portuguese language to do so.
 This agenda is being driven far more strongly by China than the former colonial power itself.

-There are clear, economic opportunities for East Timor in all this.
+There are clear economic opportunities for East Timor in all this.
 The language debate is perhaps more complex than generally understood.

-NOTE: Some of this material draws on the author' interviews with the CPLP; Fundação Oriente and Instituto Camoes in September 2007.
+Note: Some of this material draws on the author's interviews with the CPLP, Fundação Oriente and Instituto Camões in September 2007.

-Michael Lynch is a Research Fellow at Deakin University.
+Michael Leach is a Research Fellow at Deakin University.